We Welcome Your Application to Join Us!

 You should check with your child’s school about whether or not Overland’s service hours meet their requirements.
 The approximate number of hours of service are listed in the sidebar.
 We will provide your child with proof of participation after completion of his or her service work.

-Students going on Field Studies Peru should prepare for:
+Students going on Machu Picchu Expedition should prepare for:

 - 8 days of volunteer service for an average of 3 hours each day